dawu415/CF-CLI-Create-Service-Push-Plugin/README.md

   ```

 # Updating Services
-## Support for tags is available as of 1.2.0
+## Support for updateService is available as of 1.2.0

 Updating of services is implemented here for only the service `Parameters` and `Tags`.
 Please see Tags section below for more information on limitations.
 Updating of services works for brokered, as well as all user-provided service types.